proxmox/proxmox-backup/docs/introduction.rst

 :Incremental backups: Changes between backups are typically low.
 Reading and sending only the delta reduces storage and network impact of backups.

-:Data Integrity: The built in `SHA-256`_ checksum algorithm assures the accuracy and consistency of your backups.
+:Data Integrity: The built-in `SHA-256`_ checksum algorithm assures the accuracy and consistency of your backups.

 :Remote Sync: It is possible to efficiently synchronize data to remote